kenchirchir/Widget-presentation/README.md

 ## How to Run
 1. Clone the repository:
    [Git clone](https://github.com/kenchirchir/Widget-presentation.git)
-2. Navigate into the project folder: cd draggable_demo
+2. Navigate into the project folder mainly by cd draggable_demo and from here you will be able to access everythng.
 3. Run the app:
    flutter run